 Graduate assistants may elect to use part of their tuition waivers from their current appointment to pay for summer graduate level credits.
 The maximum that can be “carried-over” is two credit hours from each semester, since the student must remain enrolled in at least six credits each semester of the academic year to be eligible for their assistantship.
 At the conclusion of the winter semester, the Office of Graduate Education will prepare a list of all graduate assistants who have unused credits leftover from the academic year, and submit this list to Student Services and the Financial Aid Office.
 The Financial Aid Office will put the tuition stipend on the student's record, as long as the student is registered for the credits.
 Failure to enroll in the approved summer credit hours by June 1 will result in forfeiture of the credit waiver.
 All credits paid for under this tuition scholarship must be required graduate program credits.

 Graduate assistants who enroll in summer session course work under this policy must complete all work assigned to their graduate assistantship by the end of the winter semester.

 During their graduate career at Northern Michigan University, some students will conduct research as a part of their thesis work.
-Students conducting experiments involving human subjects must complete a Human Subjects Research Review Committee (HSRRC) application prior to beginning the research.
-The student cannot proceed with that research project until they have received approval from the HSRRC.
+Students conducting experiments involving human subjects must complete a Human Subjects Institutional Review Board (IRB) application prior to beginning the research.
+The student cannot proceed with that research project until they have received approval from the IRB.
 Similarly, graduate students who conduct research involving vertebrate animals must submit an application to the Northern Michigan University Institutional Animal Care and Use Committee (IACUC) prior to the conduct of their research, and must receive approval of the proposed project before beginning their research.
-Note that ALL graduate students who have utilized human or animal subjects in their thesis research project must submit a copy of the HSRRC or IACUC approval form with their thesis, or the thesis will not be approved by the dean of Graduate Studies and Research.
+Note that ALL graduate students who have utilized human or animal subjects in their thesis research project must submit a copy of the IRB or IACUC approval form with their thesis, or the thesis will not be approved by the dean of Graduate Studies and Research.